 7. The Prophecy of the Suffering Servant

 One of the most poignant Old Testament prophecies regarding Jesus’ birth is found in Isaiah 53.
-This chapter, often referred to as the prophecy of the “Suffering Servant,” outlines the coming of one who, despite bearing sorrows and being familiar with suffering, would carry a profound purpose in God’s salvific plan.
+This chapter, referred to as the prophecy of the “Suffering Servant,” outlines the coming of one who, despite bearing sorrows and being familiar with suffering, would carry a profound purpose in God’s salvific plan.

 The text describes the servant as being “despised and rejected by mankind, a man of suffering, and familiar with pain.”
 This vivid depiction forecasts the Messiah’s reception in the world—misunderstood and marginalized.